Sh3b0/DevOps/docs/8-container-orchestration.md

   # Verify secret exists
   $ kubectl get secrets
-  NAME                  TYPE                                  DATA   AGE db-user-pass          Opaque                                2      3s default-token-dmksw   kubernetes.io/service-account-token   3      40h
+  NAME           TYPE      DATA   AGE db-user-pass   Opaque    2      3s

-  # Show secret (base64 encoded)
+  # Show secret (decoded from base64)
   $ kubectl get secret db-user-pass -o jsonpath='{.data.username}' | base64 -d
   admin
   ```

 - Secrets can be mounted as volumes or exposed as environment variables to pods.

 - The same is done:

   - Using a manifest file at `k8s/minikube/secret.yaml`
   - Using a template file at `k8s/helm/secret.yaml`
-    - The secret values are exposed as environment variables to the container using `container.env` list.
+    - The secret values are read from `values.yaml` and mounted as environment variables in the application container using `container.env` list, an existing secret can also be used.
-    - Since that configuration section can be used frequently, it is defined as a named template `DB.CREDS` in `k8s/helm/app_deployment/templates/_helpers.tpl` and included in `deployment.yaml` with the proper indentation length.
+    - Since that configuration section can be used frequently, it is defined as a named template `env.db_creds` in `k8s/helm/app_deployment/templates/_helpers.tpl` and included in `deployment.yaml` with the proper indentation length.
     - Verify the variables are accessible by pods.

         ![k8s-secret](./images/k8s-secret.png)

+- A secret management tool like **Hashicorp Vault** is typically used in production to provide more control and security.

 ### 3.4.
-LimitRange
+Resource Restrictions

 - Create `k8s/minikube/limitrange.yaml` with request (min) and limit (max) cpu and memory usage for all containers.